Samus Aran: Design

+Fan art illustration of the Power Suit's Morph Ball form.
 Collapsing into a ball to navigate tight spaces is Samus' signature ability.

-Samus is typically seen wearing the Power Suit, a powered exoskeleton which protects her from most dangers she encounters and can be enhanced by power-ups collected during gameplay, and is generally a silent protagonist.
+Samus wears the Power Suit, a powered exoskeleton that protects her from danger and can be enhanced by power-ups collected during gameplay.
 With the Power Suit's Arm Cannon, Samus can fire various energy beams, charge beams to shoot an extra-powerful blast, or launch a limited number of missiles.
 The Power Suit can be reconfigured into a small, spherical form called the Morph Ball, which allows her to roll through tight areas, such as tunnels, and use Bombs.
 Additionally, its visor can be used to scan objects to learn more about them, a feature that has been used since Metroid Prime.
 Aside from her Power Suit, Samus is also in possession of a Gunship, which is used in the games to save progress and restore her health and ammunition.

 Early on, instances of Samus appearing without the Power Suit occur mainly in cutscenes, such as post-game screenshots of her in more revealing clothing, which are unlocked depending on difficulty level, game completion, or play time.
 Players could control Samus without her suit in the original Metroid using a passcode.
 Metroid: Zero Mission introduced the Zero Suit, a form-fitting jumpsuit that she wears beneath the Power Suit.
 In Metroid: Other M, the Zero Suit is capable of materializing the Power Suit from within itself.
-The Super Metroid Nintendo's Player's Guide describes Samus as tall and weighs 198 lb without her Power Suit.
-The official Return of Samus website lists a height and weight of 190cm and 90kg under a Power Suit diagram titled "Samus Aran".
-Her height varies from game to game, with some media depicting her height as the same as her suit while in others such as Other M she is significantly shorter.

 Samus's signature ability to collapse into a ball to travel through tight areas was initially called the Maru Mari, meaning "round ball" in Japanese, and was rechristened as the Morph Ball in Super Metroid.
 The Morph Ball was conceived by the developers because it requires less effort to animate than "a cyborg crawling on all fours", and the producer for Metroid, Gunpei Yokoi, took advantage of this shortcut.
 In Metroid Prime 4: Beyond, Samus gains telekinetic abilities.

+The Super Metroid Nintendo's Player's Guide describes Samus as tall and weighs 198 lb without her Power Suit.
+The official Return of Samus website lists a height and weight of 190 cm and 90 kg under a Power Suit diagram titled "Samus Aran", while in a official Japanese guidebook for the game, co-director Hiroyuki Kimura stated her measurements were 106-60-90 cm (42-24-35 in).
+Her height varies from game to game, with some media depicting her height as the same as her suit while in others such as Other M she is significantly shorter.